DivanteLtd/microservices-book/README.md

 ### Piotr Karwatka

-CTO at Divante and <a href="https://vuestorefront.io">Vue Storefront</a>.
+CTO at Divante and Co-founder of <a href="https://vuestorefront.io">Vue Storefront</a>.
 15+ years of professional Software Engineering and Project Management experience.
+Still coding in spare time.

 I've also tried my hand in writing with the book "E-Commerce technology for managers".
 My career started as a software developer and co-creator of about 30 commercial desktop and web applications.